 Professor Slaveva-Griffin offers courses on ancient philosophy and the history of science and medicine.
 Her teaching has been recognized by university and national teaching and mentoring nominations and awards.

-Prospective Students: Professor Slaveva-Griffin is currently accepting students.
+Prospective Students: Professor Slaveva-Griffin is currently accepting graduate students.

 - Ancient Philosophy, Science, and Medicine